sommerfeld-io/.github/CONTRIBUTING.md

 Here are a few things you can do that will increase the likelihood of your pull request being accepted:

 - Write tests
-- Make sure the documentation (in `docs` folder) and any other relevant documentation (e.g. inline docs) are kept up-to-date
+- Make sure the documentation (`README.md`, etc.) and any other relevant documentation (e.g. inline docs) are kept up-to-date
 - We follow SemVer v2.0.0 so randomly breaking public APIs is not an option
 - Keep your change as focused as possible - If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests
 - Write [good commit messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)